$100M Leads Review (The 9-Figure Lead Secret?)

 Final Verdict: Is $100M Leads Worth It?

-I almost didn’t read this book.
-I’m glad I did.
+I almost skipped this book.
+I’m glad I didn’t.

-Alex Hormozi runs a portfolio that generates $250M a year and 20,000+ new leads per day across 16 industries.
+Alex Hormozi runs a portfolio doing $250M a year.
 The book is a direct product of that operation, not a theory he read somewhere.

-• Get a proven four-channel framework (the Core Four) instead of guessing which marketing channel to try next
+• A proven four-channel framework (the Core Four) instead of guessing which marketing channel to try next

-• Get a daily execution plan (Rule of 100) that builds momentum and compounds over time
+• A daily execution plan (the Rule of 100) that builds momentum and compounds over time

-• Get a system for leveraged leads so other people generate leads for you while you sleep
+• A leveraged leads system so other people generate leads for you while you sleep

-• Get a free video course that reinforces every concept in the book
+• A free video course that reinforces every concept in the book

-• Get a free audiobook on The Game podcast.
+• A free audiobook on The Game podcast

-If $100M Leads isn’t the right fit, keep reading.
+If it’s not the right fit, keep reading.
 I’ve got three alternatives below.

 $100M Leads Alternatives

-Not every reader will click with Alex Hormozi’s style or his approach.
+Not every reader will click with Alex Hormozi’s style.
 Here are 3 books that cover lead generation from a different angle.
-Each one is worth reading for small business owners.
+Each one earns its spot for small business owners.

 1. Magnetic Marketing By Dan Kennedy